rahil627/mind-of-rathewolf/docs/_pages/portfolio.md

 ## <span id="age_of_empires_iv">Age of Empires IV</span>

 The long awaited return.
-But can I return?&#8230;
+But can I return?..

 [Ra the Wolf](http://www.rathewolf.com/), a digital home for my spirit
 &#8211; [The Mind of Ra the Wolf](http://www.rathewolf.com/mind), a digital space for my mind’s expressions